Prometric DHA HAAD Mock test 4

 1.

-During a prenatal visit, a client at 36 weeks’ gestation tells a nurse that she has painful, irregular contractions.
-What should the nurse recommend?
+During a 36-week prenatal visit, a client reports to the nurse that she is experiencing painful, irregular contractions.
+What should the nurse recommend as the next step?

 2.